AtmolanderMimi/basm/book/src/bf-interpreter.md

 We also, despite having a flyer, use `sp`.
 We can safely do this as we can assume that the un-visited parts of the array are still zeroed.
-Also, our input safely overwites the flag when getting user input, meaning that our code will always comsume our flag, leaving no trash on the array.
+Also, our input safely overwrites the flag when getting user input, meaning that our code will always consume our flag, leaving no trash on the array.
-Once again, taking advantage of safe array assumptions saves us from using `ADDD`/`GETD` which operate on no assumtion and are much less efficient.
+Once again, taking advantage of safe array assumptions saves us from using `ADDD`/`GETD` which operate on no assumption and are much less efficient.

 ## Memory Layout in `[main]`